 Besides trying to present too many things at once, all too often HR presentations sound abstract and unrelated to the daily life and work of the audience.
 What happens then is that people tune out, sit through the talk, assume it’s not about them, and take no action.
 This makes the presentation a waste of their time and yours.

-To relate to them, to help them take action, people need the ideas grounded in stories and examples.
+To relate to them, to help them take action, people need ideas that are grounded in stories and examples.
 Human brains are wired to relate to stories and to remember them.
 So, cover fewer points—better—with many examples.
 And, whenever possible, make the examples from their department and their day-to-day experience at work.

 Tell stories about how to use the idea you’re sharing.
 Whether it’s how to solve a compensation problem, how to give feedback, how to sign up for your vision plan, or how the new organization is different from the old one, tell stories.
 Make the bridge clear between your topic and their lives and interests.

 A picture is worth a thousand words in many instances.
 Videos are becoming the norm for effective communication.
 In this day of accessible video tools, presenters who use too much text often use excuses.
-They say, “But I have to communicate very specific information.” or, “My audience will be better able to digest this complicated idea if I write it down”.
+They say, “But I have to communicate very specific information.” or, “My audience will be better able to digest this complicated idea if I write it down.”
 No, you don’t, and no, they won’t.

-Unless your goal is to bore, alienate, and underwhelm your audience, and have no influence in a worst case scenario, cut the text.
+Unless your goal is to bore, alienate, and underwhelm your audience, and have no influence in a worst-case scenario, cut the text.
 Send it in a follow-up email, or share it in a Google doc.
 The visuals you use need to support the story, not become your script.
 Once you have your clear set of main points and a good flow supported by stories and examples, only then should you launch a presentation tool.

 Otherwise, you end up with your slides serving double duty as your speaker notes.
 In that case, you should have just emailed the presentation instead of wasting your audience’s time.